saadmasooddev/diabetes-360/replit.md

 # Overview

-This is a full-stack web application built with React, Express, and PostgreSQL.
-The application features a modern authentication system with login and password recovery functionality.
+This is HealthSync/Diabetes 360, a full-stack health tracking web application built with React, Express, and PostgreSQL.
+The application features a comprehensive authentication system and an interactive health metrics dashboard for tracking diabetes-related health data.
 It uses a monorepo structure with shared code between the client and server, TypeScript for type safety, and shadcn/ui components for the user interface.

 The stack includes:
-- **Frontend**: React with Vite, TanStack Query for state management, Wouter for routing
+- **Frontend**: React with Vite, TanStack Query for state management, Wouter for routing, Zustand for client state
-- **Backend**: Express.js with TypeScript
+- **Backend**: Express.js with TypeScript, bcrypt for password hashing
 - **Database**: PostgreSQL with Drizzle ORM (configured for Neon serverless)
 - **UI**: shadcn/ui components built on Radix UI primitives with Tailwind CSS
 - **Styling**: Tailwind CSS with a custom design system
+- **Validation**: Zod schemas with React Hook Form integration

 # User Preferences